ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Introduction

 We evaluate \name\ on its ability to aid comic-style narrative presentations of data analysis results from three aspects: \textit{authoring}, \textit{readability}, and \textit{overall use}.
-The first, a controlled study, evaluates the ease of authoring, comparing \name\ against a baseline version with no automated grouping or layout abilities. \rv{The study simulates the scenario of ``handoff'' in collaborative analysis~\cite{xu2018chart, Zhao2017supporting} where analysts share their analysis results with a team member who assimilates and presents the results.} The second study evaluates the readability of the grouping and layouts of data comics generated in the first study.
+The first, a controlled study, evaluates the ease of authoring, comparing \name\ against a baseline version with no automated grouping or layout abilities.
+The study simulates the scenario of ``handoff'' in collaborative analysis~\cite{xu2018chart, Zhao2017supporting} where analysts share their analysis results with a team member who assimilates and presents the results.
+The second study evaluates the readability of the grouping and layouts of data comics generated in the first study.
 Finally, a third interview study with two data scientists show that---when using their own charts created from their own analyses---\name\ is able to convey a useful and presentable narrative.
-The code, associated data, and supplementary materials can be accessed at \url{https://github.com/WatVis/ChartStory}.